MediciHouse07/Learning_Records/C_economic_courses.md

 0327 mins, a SCF only look at a specific voter;
 0520 mins, SCF always select b, doesn't care about player's preference;

+2022/05/20:

+- strictly ordering;
+- t^0 means no transfer;
+- an enviroment that has dominant strategy, the only choice is dictatorial;

 ## Lecture 10
 2022/05/17:
 finished,